The Most Photo-Worthy Hikes Under 2 Hours

 These unobstructed views over Stanley are absolutely incredible so get your danger-pants on and get to climbing for the best snapshots.

 Although it looks like a death-defying climb, there is actually a landing right beneath Rhino Rock for anyone afraid of heights.
-The climb can still be tricky so make sure you have a photographer friend at the ready nearby to make the hard work worth it.
+The climb can still be tricky so make sure you have a photographer friend at the ready nearby to make the hard work ready.

 (Google Maps Input: "Parkview" to "Quarry Bay")